feldian15/GrinDorms/Written-Reports/milestone-2-report.md

 # Milestone 2 Report

 ## Work completed by each team member
 **Ian:** Set up GitHub and Trello Board and messed around with Django tutorial.
+Wrote the README.

 **Ella:** Created Written-Reports folder and wrote the Milestone 2 report.
 Emailed Mo Pelzel to inquire about web hosting options through Grinnell and requested for him to set up a Cloud environment to host the project.